 We believe that Dyadic represents a compelling investment idea.
 An expression host that has proven itself to be productive and commercially profitable in the production of industrial proteins, C1 has a relatively high likelihood of being successfully transitioned for use in biopharmaceutical manufacturing.
 Meanwhile, the company is fully funded and staffed, and has certain major pharmaceutical companies interested in learning about what they are accomplishing, to the point where they are signing and funding partnerships.

 The trend to lower costs in the production of biotherapeutics will only continue to accelerate.
 Dyadic has the potential to be a big winner in helping to rein in costs.
-C1 has shown itself to be a workhorse in the industrial space; we’re looking forward to seeing what it can do for the biopharmaceutical manufacturing industry, in reducing the cost of biologic drug development and to ultimately saving lives across the world.Tailwinds' Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit http://
+C1 has shown itself to be a workhorse in the industrial space; we’re looking forward to seeing what it can do for the biopharmaceutical manufacturing industry, in reducing the cost of biologic drug development and to ultimately saving lives across the world.Tailwinds' Disclaimers & Disclosures: Tailwinds may have been compensated for writing this article.
+For a full list of disclaimers and disclosures, please visit http://